WCW Hardcore Championship: History

 The title lasted from 1999 to 2001.
-The very first WCW Hardcore champion was Norman Smiley who defeated Brian Knobs in Toronto, Ontario, at the WCW pay-per-view Mayhem on November 21, 1999.
-Other notable champions are: 3 Count, who won and defended the belt as a trio; Brian Knobbs, who held the belt a record three times and was the one to defeat 3 Count at Uncensored 2000; and Terry Funk, a two-time champion who also held the title for a period of almost two months, from April to June 2000, when he was defeated by Eric Bischoff at a WCW Monday Nitro in Atlanta, Georgia.
+During Bash at the Beach (1999), Fit Finlay won a "junkyard invitational" to be crowned "WCW Hardcore Champion".
+However, this would end up being a trophy and thus unrecognized in the lineage of the championship.
+The first recognized WCW Hardcore champion was Norman Smiley, who defeated Brian Knobs in Toronto, Ontario, at the WCW pay-per-view Mayhem on November 21, 1999.
+Other notable champions are: 3 Count, who won and defended the belt as a trio; Brian Knobbs, who held the belt a record three times and was the one to defeat 3 Count at Uncensored 2000; and Terry Funk, a three-time champion who also held the title for a period of almost two months, from April to June 2000, when he was defeated by Eric Bischoff at a WCW Monday Nitro in Atlanta, Georgia.
 Bischoff later awarded the title to Big Vito as a reward for helping him take it from Funk.
 In 2000, as part of a storyline where he renamed singles titles that he had won, Lance Storm won the Hardcore Championship and, as he had done with the Cruiserweight and U.S. titles (renaming them the 100 Kilos and Under and Canadian championships), changed the name of the title to the Saskatchewan Hardcore International Title (or S.H.I.T for short).

 The final hardcore champion in WCW was Meng, who defeated Crowbar and reigning champ Terry Funk at WCW Sin on January 14, 2001.
 It was largely abandoned after Meng left the company to return to the WWF.
 Meng presented the championship to Barbarian as a gift at an independent wrestling event on January 21, 2001.
 The belt was not defended again nor was it featured on the final episode of Nitro which was also known as "Night of Champions".
 The title belt was handed over formally to the WWF upon the purchase of WCW.
 The title is now displayed in WWE headquarters in Stamford, Connecticut.